Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/pca.md

 In particular, instead of considering residuals based on distances to the line in only the *x*-direction or the *y*-direction, we can instead examine the distances from our data points to the line, as shown in the figure below.
 Minimizing the sum of the squares of these distances will give us a third line fitting a dataset that treats each of the two variables equally and is called the **first principal component** of the data.

 [![image-center](../assets/images/600px/residuals_projections.png){: .align-center width="300px"}](../assets/images/residuals_projections.png)
-A collection of points along with their
+A line along with a collection of points; dashed lines show the shortest segments connecting each point to the line.
 {: style="font-size: medium;"}

 The first principal component is often said to be the line that "explains the most variance in the data".
 If there is indeed a correspondence between lily petal width and length, then the distances from each point to the first principal component correspond to variation due to randomness.
 By minimizing the sum of squares of these distances, we limit the amount of variation in our data that we cannot explain.